For Solo Performance with the Winnipeg Symphony Orchestra – 2019/2020!

 Two brief letters of recommendation, one from a recent teacher or coach, and the other from someone, not a teacher or relative, who can corroborate your intention to continue with a musical performance career.
 (Upload files – acceptable file types: pdf, doc, docs, and pages).
 It is the responsibility of the applicant to ensure that references are received by midnight of the application deadline!

 Proof of age and citizenship (upload scanned image of birth certificate, permanent resident card or passport – acceptable file types: pdf, doc, docs, pages, jpg, jpeg, png).

 Publicity photo headshot (upload image – acceptable files types: jpg, jpeg, png) which will be used for the program should you be chosen as one of the Semi-Finalists

-Uploaded MP3 files for your Preliminary Round Auditions, which showcase the candidate’s particular talent, and provide an indication of the level of performance capability.
+Uploaded MP3 files for the Preliminary Round Auditions, will showcase the candidate’s particular talent, and provide an indication of the level of performance capability.
 Please do not include collaborative pieces.
 Solo works with or without accompaniment are best.
 The following is a list of submission requirements: